 Annamaria: I support the Senior Manager at GSK by defining and formalizing new processes, measures and KPIs and by coming up with ideas for the continuous improvement of the Quality Culture.

 What do you like about this project?

 Annamaria: In the past, I have managed a lot of IT projects in several domains, but this is the first time I work on Quality Culture, soft skills and competency development.
 These are all concepts that are not very tangible and therefore difficult to structure.
 That’s quite challenging and interesting to me.

 What did you learn during this project?

-Annamaria: I’ve learned that a management buy-in is crucial to change the mind-set of an organization as a whole.
-If you want to change an organisational culture and if you want people working in a more proactive way, implementing tools and procedures in not enough.
+Annamaria: I’ve learned that management buy-in is crucial to change the mind-set of an organization as a whole.
+If you want to change the organisational culture and if you want people working in a more proactive way, implementing tools and procedures is not enough.
 You really need the support of the management.
 They have to act as a role model and encourage and support change.